 Realize the value of other people, even if their differences conflict with your personality.
 You can still honor them by “putting weight” on their unique difference in your life.
 Throughout the Scriptures, God typically answers prayers through other people.
 People matter!
 Honor allows you to keep those relationships through forbearance when you don’t see maturity in areas where growth is needed.
 Without honor, doors that God has opened through relationships will close unnecessarily.
 Forbearance is not a pain; it establishes the character of Christ in our lives, which is incredible.

 Let’s get this out of the way: life isn’t all about you!
 That’s a hard truth for all of us to accept.
 Because of our sinful nature, we are all naturally selfish creatures.
 Yet to truly honor God and others, we must practice humility.
-We must cast aside all greed, pride, lust, envy, and every other sin that holds us back in life.
+We must cast aside all greed, pride, lust, envy, and other sins that hold us back.
 Humility brings godly honor and paves the road toward the Kingdom of God!

 The Blessing of honor!